dagster-io/dagster/python_modules/dagster/docs/reference.rst

 Result
 ^^^^^^

+A result is how a solid's transform function communicates the value of an output, and its name, to Dagster.

 Solid transform functions are expected to yield a stream of results.
 Implementers of a solid must ensure their tranform yields :class:`Result <dagster.Result>` objects.